YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 ## Create HPA for Triton Inference Server
 Create a HPA, set a value for custom metric to trigger HPA.
 In this lab, we will use "avg_time_queue_ms" metric to trigger HPA, the metric stand for the waiting time each inference request and we don't want a long waiting time.
 Fortunately, we already knew our "avg_time_queue_ms" under different stress level

-For single V100@1327Mhz:
+For single V100:

 "avg_time_queue_ms" is **0.05ms** when running “stress_light.sh”

 "avg_time_queue_ms" is **3.5ms** when running “stress_heavy.sh”

-Therefor, you can set value between 3.5ms and 0.05ms.
+Therefore, you can set value between 3.5ms and 0.05ms.
 Let’s put 1.5ms (1500m) here.
 See hpa.yaml for full content
 ```
 $ vi yaml/hpa.yaml
 $ kubectl apply -f yaml/hpa.yaml